-\textbf{Robustness evaluations. } We assess the model's resistance through a multifaceted approach to thoroughly explore its robustness against different threat models.
-We apply the Fast Gradient Sign Method (\textbf{FGSM})~\cite{goodfellow2015explaining} with a perturbation bound of $\ell_\infty$-$\epsilon=1/255$, and a 10-step Projected Gradient Descent (\textbf{PGD})~\cite{madry2017towards} attack under $\ell_\infty$ and $\ell_2$ norms with bounds of $\epsilon=1/255$ and $32/255$, respectively.
+\textbf{Attacks for robustness evaluations. } We assess the model's resistance through a multifaceted approach to thoroughly explore its robustness against different threat models.
+We apply the Fast Gradient Sign Method (\textbf{FGSM})~\cite{goodfellow2015explaining} with a perturbation bound of $\ell_\infty$-$\epsilon=1/255$, and a 10-step Projected Gradient Descent (\textbf{PGD}) attack under $\ell_\infty$ and $\ell_2$ norms with bounds of $\epsilon=1/255$ and $32/255$, respectively.
 Moreover, we incorporate the \textbf{AutoAttack} (AA.)~\cite{croce2021mind} to ensure a reliable evaluation.
 Besides, we also consider other popular attacks like StAdv~\cite{xiao2018spatially}, FAB~\cite{croce2020minimally} (10 steps under $\ell_2$-$\epsilon=32/255$).
-For black-box assessment, we utilize Pixle~\cite{Pomponi_2022}, a potent, pixel-rearranging black-box attack, constrained to a maximum of five iterations.
+For black-box assessment, we utilize Pixle~\cite{Pomponi_2022}, a strong pixel-rearranging black-box attack, constrained to a maximum of five iterations.
 The attacks are mostly implemented by the \texttt{torchattacks}~\cite{kim2020torchattacks} framework to ensure a reliable assessment.
-We ran all experiments three times independently and reported the average result.
-We omit the standard deviations since they are small (less than 0.5\%) and do not affect our claims.
+For corruption robustness~\cite{hendrycks2019benchmarking}, which measures the robustness of DNNs against a wide range of real-world disturbances like noise, blur, or weather variations, we evaluate models on RobustBench~\cite{croce2021robustbench}, a standardized benchmark designed to evaluate the general robustness.
+We ran all experiments three times independently to report the average result and omitted the standard deviations since they are small (less than 0.5\%) and do not affect our claims.